zuozhenggh/learning-library/data-management-library/database-consolidation/dms/introduction/introduction.md

 * **Migration Job**: A Migration Job displays the state or a given Migration execution, either for validation or migration purposes.
 A job consists of a number of sequential phases, users can opt to wait after a given phase for user input to resume with the following phase.
 * **Registered Database**: A Registered Database represents information about a source or target database, such as connection and authentication credentials.
 DMS uses the OCI Vault to store credentials.
 A Registered Database is reusable across multiple Migrations.

-Estimated Lab Time: n minutes -- this estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.
+Estimated Lab Time: 180 minutes -- this estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.

 ### Objectives